sc20anonymous/DCQCN-validation/README.md

 # Topology
 Fig.1 in the revised paper
 # Simulator
-ns3.
-Code released by the author of DCQCN
+ns3, using code released by the author of DCQCN
 # Results